opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-cluster-state.md

 `cluster.remote_store.state.index_metadata.upload_timeout` | 20s | Deprecated.
 Use `cluster.remote_store.state.global_metadata.upload_timeout` instead.
 `cluster.remote_store.state.global_metadata.upload_timeout` | 20s | The amount of time to wait for the cluster state upload to complete.
 `cluster.remote_store.state.metadata_manifest.upload_timeout` | 20s | The amount of time to wait for the manifest file upload to complete.
 The manifest file contains the details of each of the files uploaded for a single cluster state, both index metadata files and global metadata files.
-`cluster.remote_store.state.cleanup_interval` | 300s | The interval for the remote state clean-up asynchronous task to run.
+`cluster.remote_store.state.cleanup_interval` | 300s | The interval at which the asynchronous remote state clean-up task runs.
 This task deletes any old remote state files.

 ## Limitations